fcampelo/MOEADr/README.md

 - Constraint handling method;
 - Termination criteria.

 This package provides several options for each module, as explained in the documentation of its main function, `MOEADr::moead()`.
 The input structure of this function is also explained in its documentation.
+More details on the component-based approach behind the `MOEADr` package are available in our paper, _The MOEADr Package - A Component-Based Framework for Multiobjective Evolutionary Algorithms Based on Decomposition_, available on the ArXiv: [https://arxiv.org/abs/1807.06731](https://arxiv.org/abs/1807.06731).

 To install the current release version in your system, simply use: